Paper

 Abstract

 This paper analyzes the hardware area cost of implementing Physical Memory Protection (PMP) and the CHERIoT capability-based security extension within the Ibex RISC-V core.
-Synthesis results show that PMP (16 regions) adds
+Synthesis results show that PMP (16

 Research